Syllabus for Master's Programme in Information Systems

 A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.

 Also required is 90 credits in information systems or computer science or a similar field of study.

-The programme is built around three central themes
+The programme is built around three cardinal themes

 - complex information systems,

 - the organisational context of information systems and system development.